As used in OAR 250-030-0020 and 250-030-0030:

-(d) A special "pass through" zone is established from the "Slow -- No Wake", 5 MPH zone below Moody Rapids and the upstream end of Rattlesnake Rapids, as posted.
+(d) A special "pass through" zone is established from the "slow-no wake" zone below Moody Rapids and the upstream end of Rattlesnake Rapids, as posted.
 No person shall stop or anchor any boat for the purpose of picking up or discharging passengers in this zone, except in an emergency.

 (2) Rogue River:

 (a) No person shall anchor a boat, except within ten feet of the shoreline, in the following river segments, which are designated "anchoring prohibited" zones, during the period August 1 to September 30: